savoirfairelinux/building-inclusive-open-source-software/docs/B-WDU.md

-# 🫂 B-WDU We are all disabled and unique : accessibility, plurality and intersectionality
+# 🫂 We are all disabled and unique : accessibility, plurality and intersectionality

 !!!
 Info "In this module"
     We will explore the concepts of intersectionality and inclusiveness and it’s use in software development